Best Email Subject Lines

 10. *Don’t Open This Email* (Sender: Manicure)

 11. You’ve got my keynotes.
 How about the real thing?
 (Sender: Digital Marketer)

 12. Expect the world from us.
 It’s not too much 😉

-Does your email subject lines make your subscribers’ smile?
-This is a good example of using humor and wit to create an impression that sparks new interest with your subscriber list.
+Do your email subject lines make your subscribers smile?
+This is an excellent example of using humor and wit to create an impression that sparks new interest in your subscriber list.